Copycat Panera Chicken Noodle Soup

-Boneless, skinless chicken breasts – I like to purchase the chicken breasts when they’re on sale (see all of my tips for eating clean on a budget).
-You can cut up the chicken breasts ahead of time or freeze until ready to use.
-Chicken tenderloins will work too.
+- Boneless, skinless chicken breasts – I like to purchase the chicken breasts when they’re on sale (see all of my tips for eating clean on a budget).

-Chicken broth – Chicken broth can be high in sodium which is why I like to use reduced-sodium broth.
-You can also use vegetable broth in it’s place.
+- Chicken broth – Chicken broth and chicken stock can be high in sodium which is why I like to use reduced-sodium broth.
+You can also use vegetable broth in its place.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.